ryanricard/ColdMVC-Custom-Helpers/README.md

 #####Usage:

-Download a drop any single helper into your _app/helpers/_ directory.
+Download and drop any single helper component into your _app/helpers/_ directory.

 #####Copyright 2012 Ryan Ricard